hanssenstijn/backendSQLiteNode.js/README.md

 > Mockup data is listening at http://localhost:4000/api/mockupData

-> Province data from both tabels is listening at http://localhost:4000/api/provinceData
+> Province data from both tables is listening at http://localhost:4000/api/provinceData

 > Row data from the `inhabitants table` is listening at http://localhost:4000/api/rowData

+> Combined data (Inner Join) from both tables is listening at http://localhost:4000/api/combinedData

 ## Credits
 Backend Express / Node.js starting point: